Grozny: Sports

 Grozny is home to Russian Football Premier League club FC Akhmat Grozny.
 After winning promotion by coming 2nd in the Russian First Division in 2007, Akhmat Grozny finished 10th in the Russian Premier League in 2008.
 The team still plays in the top tier.
 The club is owned by Ramzan Kadyrov and plays in the recently built city's Akhmat Stadium.
-Ruud Gullit was the team manager from the beginning of the season 2011, but was later sacked by the club in June.

 The city is also home to the Fort Grozny motor racing circuit, which opened in 2015.